 The Juruá-Purus Moist Forests ecoregion covers the valleys between the westernmost Amazon River to the Purus River.
 The southwestern limit is before the lowest elevations of the Carauari Arch.
 The ecoregion lies entirely on the low Amazon basin made up of soft sediments.
-Because these abundant rivers drain the relatively young and erodable lowland basin, they carry a load of suspended solids, and are classified as whitewater rivers.
-This hot and humid tropical ecoregion receives on average between 2,500–3,500 mm of precipitation per year.
+Because these abundant rivers drain the relatively young and erodable lowland basin, they carry a load of suspended solids and are classified as whitewater rivers.
+This hot and humid tropical ecoregion receives, on average, between 2,500–3,500 mm of precipitation per year.
 The rain averages about 200–300 mm/month, with the driest month being July.
 Temperatures over the year average 26° to 27°C with negligible monthly variation.

 The ecoregion is primarily evergreen tropical rain forests with dense high canopy, approximately 30 m in height, with emergent trees as high as 45 m.
 Most trees are of small diameter with very few stems growing to between 400 and 700 mm diameter, with only a few giants that have trunks up to 2,400 mm in diameter.
 The most important tree families in these forests are the legumes, evergreens, woody fruiting trees, fig trees, flowering trees, aromatic evergreens, and Nutmeg trees.
 Four palms are common here, one of them being the walking palm.
 The Jurua River basin represents the western limit to the natural occurrence of the Brazil nut tree.

-The fauna is also very diverse with a high occurrence of endemism.
+The fauna is also very diverse, with a high occurrence of endemism.
 Of the 171 mammals recorded for this ecoregion, nearly 120 have been recorded at a single site at the headwaters of the Urucu River.
 Vagrant mammals that travel between flooded and non-flooded forests include squirrel monkeys, brown pale-fronted capuchins, woolly monkeys, and collared peccaries.
 Other species do not traverse the rivers, which separate subspecies of some primates and insects.

-The avifauna boasts 554 species with seasonal migrant birds such as toucans, large amazon parrots, and macaws, and locals including tanagers, woodcreepers, pavonine quetzals, curassows, and tinamous.
+The avifauna boasts 554 species with seasonal migrant birds such as toucans, large Amazon parrots, and macaws, and locals including tanagers, woodcreepers, pavonine quetzals, curassows, and tinamous.

-There are several protected areas within the ecoregion, including the Estação Ecológica De Jutaí-Solimões which expands nearly 3,000 square kilometres.
+There are several protected areas within the ecoregion, including the Estação Ecológica De Jutaí-Solimões which expands nearly 3,000 square kilometers.
 The Trans-Amazon Highway also runs through this ecoregion and has resulted in extensive areas of land conversion, burning, and water pollution.
 The Brazilian company Petrobras had been prospecting for oil and natural gas in this ecoregion, regularly deforesting patches throughout the area.
 Near Tefé, a large patch of forest was removed for an experimental agriculture project, but it has returned to secondary forest.

 Along the rivers, a few large urban centers and many small settlements of farmers have an impact on the forest environment.
 Presently, hunting and extractive logging put pressure on mammals such as tapir, peccaries, deer, and some primates, and several species of trees sought for timber.
 The expansion of small-scale cattle ranching also threatens the forest environment.

-The priority conservation actions of the next decade are to: 1) limit logging to subsistence use and promote reforestation; 2) promote sustainable farming practices; and 3) promote the practice of water treatment in upstream settlements.
+The priority conservation actions of the next decade are to 1) limit logging to subsistence use and promote reforestation, 2) promote sustainable farming practices, and 3) promote the practice of water treatment in upstream settlements.

 1. Sears, R., 2018.
 South America: Amazon Basin, northwestern Brazil. https://www.worldwildlife.org/ecoregions/nt0133.
 1 August 2018.